-- 1 teaspoon pure vanilla bean paste (or 1 whole scraped vanilla bean)
+- 1 teaspoon pure vanilla bean paste or 1 scraped vanilla bean

-- 2 champagne (ataulfo) mangos, peeled, pitted, and roughly pureed in a small food processor
+- 2 ripe Champagne (ataulfo) mangos peeled, pitted, and roughly pureed in a small food processor

 - In a medium mixing bowl, whisk together the Greek yogurt, coconut milk, maple syrup, and vanilla bean paste.
-Transfer to a large measuring cup (or other container) with a spout for pouring.
+Transfer to a large measuring cup or other container with a spout for easy pouring.

-- Pour the yogurt and mango in alternating layers - this is your preference, but two layers of each might be ideal in hindsight - into the popsicle mold filling all ten molds.
-Insert wooden popsicle sticks (you want them to stick about by about an inch and a half), top with the lid, and freeze for at least 6 hours or until completely frozen and solid.
+- Pour the yogurt and mango in alternating layers – this is your preference, but two layers of each might be ideal in hindsight – into the popsicle mold filling all ten molds.
+Insert wooden popsicle sticks (you want them to stick about by about 1½ inches), top with the lid, and freeze for at least 6 hours or until completely frozen and solid.

 - To remove the popsicles from the mold: Remove the popsicle mold cover.
 Fill a very large mixing bowl with hot tap water.
-Carefully set the popsicle mold into the hot water bath (top side up!) for about 10 to 15 seconds (or longer).
+Carefully set the popsicle mold into the hot water bath (top side up!) for about 10 to 15 seconds, or slightly longer.
 This will very slightly warm the sides of the popsicles allowing them to be removed easily.
 Remove the popsicle mold from the water bath, transfer the popsicles to a small baking sheet lined with parchment paper, and place in the freezer for an additional 15 minutes before serving.
-Transfer to a large Ziploc, resealable bag for storage.
+Transfer to a large Ziploc resealable bag for storage.